-I’m completely self taught except for the classes I’ve bought from Craftsy (now bluprint)…they have soooo many and every one I have was a *great* value.
+I’m completely self taught except for the classes I’ve bought from Craftsy…they have soooo many and every one I have was a *great* value.
 They’ve changed to a subscription service, so you can watch any class they have…which is amazing.
-Everything you could possibly want to know about cake decorating, plus a million other things from landscape painting to photography.
-They also have a great selection of tools.
+Everything you could possibly want to know about cake decorating, plus a million other arts and crafts.
 In short, I highly recommend!
-Click the above image for a free trial.

 Kitchen Aid mixer.
 I’ve always had one, always will!

 Hamilton Beach commercial mixer.
 I’ve used the *heck* out of this baby for 15 years..it’s 8 quarts so I can double batters and make lots of buttercream at once.
 Highly recommend!

 I loooove my Mason Cash mixing bowls.